nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-27-uvm-barrier.md

 # How to use uvm_barrier and uvm_barrier_pool
 `uvm_barrier` is added alongside `uvm_event` for synchronization.
 This class allow us to block the specific processes until an expected number of processes reach a defined point.
-After that, all the pending processes will be resumed, similar to lifting the barrier.
+After that, all the pending processes will be resumed at the same time, similar to lifting the barrier.
 {: .fs-5 .fw-500 }

 ---
 ## How to use uvm_barrier and uvm_barrier_pool

-### uvm_barrier class basic function
+### uvm_barrier class basic functions
 The `uvm_barrier` class supports several basic methods as below:
 * *`new()`*: Creates a new barrier object.
 * *`set_threshold(int threshold)`*: Set the number of waiting processes threshold.
 If the number of waiting processes is greater or equal to this number, the barrier will be lifted